lammps/lammps/doc/src/Howto_lammps_gui.rst

 LAMMPS execution on the left (e.g. "Ready." when idle) and the current working directory on the right.
 The name of the current file in the buffer is shown in the window title; the word `*modified*` is added if the buffer edits have not yet saved to a file.
-The size of the main window will be stored when exiting and restored when starting again.
+The geometry of the main window is stored when exiting and restored when starting again.

 Opening Files
 ^^^^^^^^^^^^^

-The LAMMPS-GUI application will try to open the first command line argument as a LAMMPS input script, further arguments are ignored.
-When no argument is given, LAMMPS-GUI will start with an empty buffer.
+The LAMMPS-GUI application tries to open the first command line argument as a LAMMPS input script, further arguments are ignored.
+When no argument is given, LAMMPS-GUI starts with an empty buffer.
 Files can also be opened via the ``File`` menu or by drag-and-drop of a file from a graphical file manager into the editor window.
-Only one file can be edited at a time, so opening a new file with a filled buffer will close that buffer.
-If the buffer has unsaved modifications, you will be asked to either cancel the operation, discard the changes, or save them.
+Only one file can be edited at a time, so opening a new file with a filled buffer closes that buffer.
+If the buffer has unsaved modifications, you are asked to either cancel the operation, discard the changes, or save them.
 A buffer with modifications can be saved any time from the "File" menu, by the keyboard shortcut `Ctrl-S` (`Command-S` on macOS), or by clicking on the "Save" button at the very left in the status bar.

 Running LAMMPS
 ^^^^^^^^^^^^^^